MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 ![Localization in Sample Bar Chart visual](media/locale-in-samplebarchart.png)

-Each of these bar charts was created under a different locale (English, Basque, and Hindi), and it is displayed in the tooltip.
+Each of these bar charts was created under a different locale (English, Basque, and Hindi), and it's displayed in the tooltip.

 > [!NOTE]
 > The localization manager in the visual’s code is supported from API 1.10.0 and higher.

 # Get the locale

 The `locale` is passed as a string during the initialization of the visual.
-If a locale is changed in Power BI the visual will be generated again with the new locale.
+If a locale is changed in Power BI, the visual will be generated again with the new locale.
 You can find the full sample code at SampleBarChart with Locale

 The BarChart constructor now has a locale member, which is instantiated in the constructor with the host locale instance.